MediBoss/Rotten-Potatoes/README.md

 - [x] Set up views using Handlebars
 - [x] Create and configure all resoursceful routes
-- [x] Connect to local NoSQL dataabse MongoDB
+- [x] Connect to local NoSQL database MongoDB
 - [x] CRUD

 ## Technology and Resources